Brought to you by MSD

 CHICKENPOX: THE BASICS

-The medical name for chickenpox is varicella because it is caused by the varicella zoster (VZ) virus.1 It’s a highly infectious disease, which means it’s easy to catch from someone who already has chickenpox.1 The good news is that, in most cases, once you’ve had it, your body is able to protect you from catching it again.2
+It’s spread quickly and easily from someone who is infected.1 The good news is that, in most cases, once you’ve had it, your body is able to protect you from catching it again.2

 SPOTTING CHICKENPOX / SYMPTOMS